Divine-Arrow/nodeAuth-passport/README.md

 Setting up heroku keys

 `
-change all the fields in the file of ./config/herokuKeys.js `
+change all the fields in the file of ./config/herokuKeys.js with your credential `

 Run
 ```
 node app.js
 ```

+`
+server will run in http://localhost:3000/
+`